 There is no Commencement rehearsal.

 The academic regalia consists of cap, gown and tassel.
 The cap is an essential part of the academic regalia.
 In particular, the cap should not be removed at any point during the conferring of degrees.
 You are not to wear any other items and/or honor cords/stalls from any other organization unless they were obtained during your tenure at North Carolina Wesleyan College.
-Your cap and gown can be picked up from Grad Fairs at your local campus, or for ASPIRE students, from your site director/representative.
+Your tickets, cap and gown can be picked up from Grad Fairs at your local campus, or for ASPIRE students, from your site director/representative.
 You are allowed to decorate your cap as long as the decorations do no impede your ability to wear the cap during the entire ceremony.

 Assembly of Degree Candidates